 First grade follows the Texas Essential Knowledge Skills (TEKS) for all subject areas.
-Our district curriculum for all core subjects is TEKS Resource System.
-We use the Balanced Literacy approach for reading/ language arts.
-The District goal is for all First Grade students to fluently read a Level I reader (Fountas & Pinnell) by the end of the year.
+Our district curriculum for Reading/language Arts is HMH, we follow a structured literacy phonics approach based on the Science of Reading.
+The District goal is for all First Grade students to fluently read a Level I reader by the end of the year.
 Our district curriculm for Math and Science is STEM Scopes.
 Our district curriculum for Social Studies is Studies Weekly.

 Reading/Writing - Reading and writing are important and challenging skills for our first graders to learn.
 First grade is the year when many of our students seemingly learn to read over night.
 In first grade, our students will continue to build phonemic awareness with more complicated sounds like blends and digraphs.
 In addition to building phonemic skills, students will be taught a variety of strategies for decoding unknown words and start to answer questions about the meaning of what’s been read.
 Furthermore, by the end of first grade, students working at standard level will: comprehend and read grade-level material with fluency; use strategies (rereading, predicting, questioning, contextualizing) when comprehension breaks down; retell stories including the beginning, middle, and end; compare the experiences of characters; identify similarities and differences between two texts on the same topic; identify the meaning of words in a variety of texts.